 3 Reasons Why You Shouldn’t Melt Your Own Scrap Ingots

 It looks cool.
-It could be a fun hobby to do with friends or in your yard…melting and molding your own scrap metal ingots.
-While it may make for entertaining times or cool YouTube videos, if you are looking to make the most scrap money from your metal, we don’t strongly suggest never melting your own scrap ingots.
+It could be a fun hobby with friends or in your yard, melting and molding your scrap metal ingots.
+While it may make for entertaining times or cool YouTube videos, we strongly suggest never melting your scrap ingots if you want to make the most scrap money from your metal.

 Scrap Yards Rarely Accept Homemade Scrap Metal Ingots

-One of the common questions and comments we see across our Facebook group, YouTube channel, and other social media places, is “What can I expect to get paid for my homemade scrap ingot?”.
+One of the common questions and comments we see across our Facebook group, YouTube channel, and other social media platforms is, “What can I expect to get paid for my homemade scrap ingot?”.
 There are a lot of problems with selling and recycling homemade metal ingots.
-When scrap yards are presented with homemade scrap ingots that scrappers claim are 100% pure metal (whether it’s copper, aluminum, etc.), they very rarely will pay a top price or at all.
+When scrap yards are presented with homemade scrap ingots that scrappers claim are 100% pure metal (whether it’s copper, aluminum, etc.), they very rarely will pay a top price at all.
 Below are some of the reasons why scrap yards will refuse or pay small prices for homemade ingots:

 3 Reasons Why Scrap Yards Don’t Buy Melted Metal Ingots